ZarInfernal/Connect4Group1/README.md

 1. **Human vs. Human**: Both players are human players, taking turns to play on the same machine.
 They take turns entering their moves by specifying the column number (1-7) where they want to drop their disc.
 2. **Human vs. AI**: One player is a human player, and the other player is an AI player.
 The human player enters their moves as in the Human vs. Human mode, while the AI opponent uses the minimax algorithm to make its moves.
 3. **AI vs. AI**: Both players are AI players, and the game is fully automated.
 Both AI players use the minimax algorithm with different difficulty levels to make their moves.
+4. Exit Game: This option allows you to exit the game.

+To select a game mode, enter the corresponding number (1-4) when prompted.

 ## Player Types
 1. Human: A human player who interacts with the game by entering moves through the command line.
-2. AI: An AI player that uses the minimax algorithm to make intelligent moves.
+2. AI: Represents an AI player who can make intelligent moves based on predefined strategies.

 ## Game Board
 - The game board is represented as a grid of cells.
 Each cell can be in one of three states: